VXVX Docs

 bash -c "$(curl -L https://github.com/5vnetwork/vx-install/raw/main/install-vx.sh)" @ install

-This installs the vx binary and sets up a systemd service.
+The script installs the vx binary and configures a systemd service.

-Config files can be protobuf binary or JSON using ProtoJSON format.
+The configuration file can be binary protobuf or JSON in ProtoJSON format.
 Create config.json:

 {